Slakkan/next-static/README.md

 -	Easier to setup and maintain project.
 Next will configure common dependencies most projects need: webpack, es-lint, css-modules, typescript, sass etc.
 -	Gives your project a standardized structure.
 This one often gets un-noticed but is very convenient for onboarding new developers.

+This deployment strategy will work with any provider.
+At vent.io we picked Azure, and here are some reasons why you might want to do it aswell:

+- Provides global hosting.
+Serving your apps closer to the clients, making response times faster.
+- Offers a free tier for static web apps.
+It can be useful before the app goes into production.
+- Easy to configure CI/CD pipeline, fully integrated with GitHub.
+- In case a static webapp is no longer enough to fulfill business needs, Azure offers a lot of other tools and options to scale your projects like Azure Container Apps, Azure App Service, or Azure Kubernetes Service.
+- Many tech companies already use MS Teams, Azure Active Directory allows you to manage all credentials in a single platform.
 ## Setup of the project
 If you already have a Nextjs project you can skip this step.